-The Logitech G502 Lightspeed may not have the most exciting design, but it is incredibly easy to use.
-Another nice feature that helps with this is 16 g of additional weights, with which you can adjust the mouse perfectly to you.
+The Logitech G502 Lightspeed may not have the most exciting design, but it is incredibly comfortable to use.
+Another nice feature that helps with this is 16g of extra weights that allow you to fine tune the mouse to you.
 The ideal weight of a mouse depends on your personal preferences, which can vary from game to game.
-Personally, for example, I like a heavy mouse for Escape by Tarkov and a lighter one for Valorant.
+For example, personally I like a heavy mouse for Escape from Tarkov and a lighter one for Valorant.
 With the G502 Lightspeed you can flexibly change the weight of your mouse.
-No matter what weight you decide in the end, the mouse glides easily with its soft feet over any type of mouse pad.
-The feet are made of PTFE (a great alternative to classic plastic), the same material found in many Razer mice that helps reduce friction.
+No matter what weight you choose in the end, the mouse glides easily over any type of mouse pad with its soft feet.
+The feet are made of PTFE (a great alternative to classic plastic), which is the same material found in many Razer mice and helps reduce friction.

 The layout of the Logitech buttons on the G502 Lightspeed seemed a bit crowded at first.
 There are a total of six extra buttons.
 (From a purely technical point of view, there are even a total of 11 buttons, if you count the main mouse buttons and the various options for programming the mouse wheel.)
 But after a short test phase, I quickly noticed that the buttons are easy thanks to Logitech's really intelligent placement feel good and are by no means too much.
 They are all very easy to get to and surprisingly easy to tell apart.